eDrivers/eDriversMS/Revisions/Rebuttal.md

 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~  -->
 ***Answer:***

-> - We begin by thanking the reviewer for pointing out this obvious weakness in the manuscript.
-We realize now that, even though we did not want to mislead readers in thinking we were evaluating driver interactions, we are in fact doing just that.
-As mentioned by reviewer 1, driver co-occurrence provides no information on valued component-specific driver interactions and non-additive effects.
-Under the assumption that driver co-occurrence is necessary for driver interactions to exist, we believe it is reasonable to predict that driver interactions and non-additive effects will most likely be observed in areas where drivers overlap at high relative intensities.
-These areas indeed delineate where the effects of both drivers are most likely to impact valued components simultaneously.
-In presenting sections 3.4 and 4.2, our goal was to provide an illustration of how a simple two-drivers case could be used to identify areas of such high relative intensity driver overlap.
-This should be used as a transition to the more integrative cumulative footprint and hotspot indicators.
-As rightfully identified by reviewer 1, however, the manuscript is indeed misleading on the topic of driver interactions.
+> - We thank the reviewer for pointing out this obvious weakness of the manuscript.
+We now realize that, even though we did not want to mislead readers in thinking we were evaluating driver interactions, we were doing just that.
+As noted by the reviewer, driver co-occurrence provides no information on valued component-specific driver interactions and non-additive effects.
+That said, driver co-occurrence is necessary for interactions to exist, and therefore it is expected that interactions and non-additive effects will be most likely observed in areas where drivers overlap at high relative intensities.
+These areas delineate where the effects of both drivers are most likely to impact valued components simultaneously.
+In sections 3.4 and 4.2, we illustrate how a simple two-drivers case could be used to identify areas of such high relative intensity driver overlap.
+This example should serve as a stepping stone to the integrative cumulative footprint and hotspot indicators.
+As rightfully noted by the reviewer, however, the manuscript is misleading on the topic of driver interactions.
 We have therefore made the following modifications to the manuscript:

   > 1. We removed objective 2 from the manuscript and mentions of driver interactions, except in the context of discussing the likelihood of observing interactions in areas of driver co-occurrence.

-  > 2. The methodology and results/discussions sections on driver interactions were moved to sections 3.3 and 4.1, respectively, and renamed *Driver co-occurrence*.
-We then modified the methods section as a simplified example of driver co-occurrence (lines 184-195).
-However, we did not modify the results/discussion section.
+  > 2. The methodology and results/discussions sections on driver interactions were moved to sections 3.3 and 4.1, respectively, and renamed Driver co-occurrence.
+We then modified the methods section and provided a simplified example of driver co-occurrence (lines 194-204).
+We did not, however, modify the results/discussion section.
 The only mention of driver interactions was in the title itself.
-In the discussion, we merely discuss the areas of high intensity co-occurrence between the two drivers and present adverse effects that these drivers may have on species individually and simultaneously.
-We did add a closing statement to the section stating that individual and interactive effects of both drivers are species- and community-dependent and that the co-occurrence of drivers in itself is not an evidence of driver interaction.
-We then state that assuming that driver co-occurrence is a prerequisite for driver interactions, however, it is reasonable to expect interactions to occur in areas where both drivers co-occur at high relative intensities (lines 274-277).
+In the discussion, we merely discuss the areas of high intensity of driver co-occurrence and describe individual and combined adverse effects that these drivers may have on species.

+  > 3. We clarified our stance on driver co-occurrence and risk of interactions in the introduction, noting that individual and interactive effects of both drivers are species- and community-dependent and that the co-occurrence of drivers in itself is not evidence of driver interaction.
+We then state that, assuming driver co-occurrence is a prerequisite for driver interactions, it expected that interactions will occur in areas where both drivers co-occur simultaneoustly (lines 93-96).

 > - Ultimately, this portion of the manuscript should serve as a simple illustration to better understand the complete cumulative footprint indicators.
-In this sense, if the reviewer still feels that proposed changes are not sufficient, we propose removing these sections from the manuscript entirely.
+In this sense, if the reviewer still feels that the proposed changes are insufficient, we are willing to remove these sections from the manuscript.

-> - As for providing flexibility in indicator definition, it is a feature that we wish to provide in future iterations of the package and the platform.
-We would, however, rather not include such enhancements at this point, as they are more technical in nature and we feel that they should not prevent us from publishing this work.
-Instead, we added a statement that presents this idea as a perspective and future work to be accomplished (lines 520-522), as suggested by reviewer 1.
+> - As for providing flexibility in indicator definition, it is a feature that we wish to provide in future iterations of the package and platform.
+We would, however, rather not include such enhancements in this manuscript, as they are more technical in nature and we feel that they should not prevent us from publishing this work.
+Instead, we present this idea as a perspective and of future work (lines 524-526), as suggested by the reviewer.

 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~  -->